-Two broad-brimmed hats in the middle of a sea of suited males indicate the arrival of women to New Zealand's public service.
+Two broad-brimmed hats in the middle of a sea of suited males indicate the arrival of women in New Zealand's public service.
 This 1903 photograph shows permanent staff of the Land and Income Tax Department (later the Inland Revenue Department).
 In the second row, immediately behind Premier Richard Seddon, stand clerical cadet Kate Morgan (left) and another woman who may be Edith O'Leary.
-Morgan was one of the first two female cadets (they were also known as 'cadettes') to be employed by this department.
+Morgan was one of the first two female cadets (also known as 'cadettes') to be employed by this department.
 Women were paid less than men for the same work, although Morgan and her female colleagues gained some of the highest marks in the public service entrance exam.

 Te whakamahi i tēnei tūemi